danielbodnar/awesome-stars/README.md

 ## openai

+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
+- [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
+- [Lin-jun-xiang/docGPT-langchain](https://github.com/Lin-jun-xiang/docGPT-langchain) - 🔐Free GPT-3.5 chat with your docs (PDF, WORD, CSV, TXT)
+- [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
+- [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 - [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 - [reworkd/extension](https://github.com/reworkd/extension) - AI powered writing assistant extension - Nw Hacks 2023 Finalist🎉
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥